-^{}The order of the agenda may be altered or changed by the AMWUA Management Board.
-Members of the AMWUA Management Board may attend in person or by internet conferencing.
+^{}The order of the agenda may be altered or changed by the AMWUA Board of Directors.
+Members of the AMWUA Board of Directors may attend in person or by internet conferencing.

-MANAGEMENT BOARD

-MEETING MINUTES

-January 10, 2024 HYBRID MEETING
+BOARD OF DIRECTORS MEETING MINUTES January 25, 2024 HYBRID MEETING

-MEMBERS PRESENT
+BOARD MEMBERS PRESENT